holoisme/TruthTableGenerator/README.md

 F  | F  | F

 ### The XOR operation.
-For a given proposition p and q, "p xor q" is true when p and q have different truth values. "p xor q" is written here either as `p + q` or `p ⊕ q`. <br>
+For given propositions p and q, "p xor q" is true when p and q have different truth values. "p xor q" is written here either as `p + q` or `p ⊕ q`. <br>
 p  | q  | p&q
 -- | -- | --
 T  | T  | F